Harold (film): Plot

-Some of the kids at school hear how Harold was arrested and he begins to have it a little easier.
-However, Brad and his crew aren't finished; they write Harold a fake note from Evelyn, asking him out to the upcoming dance, and then they humiliate him when he shows up.
-Evelyn, none the wiser, reveals in confusion that she was supposed to meet a high school boy named Kevin at the dance.
-Harold walks out in a funk and snaps at Rhonda, a classmate who genuinely likes him, when she runs out to try to talk to him, and he leaves on his cart.
+Brad and his crew write Harold a fake note from Evelyn, asking him out to the dance, and then they humiliate him when he shows up.
+Harold walks out in a funk and snaps at Rhonda, a classmate who genuinely likes him, when she tries to talk to him.

-There is a go-kart race coming up, and Cromer decides Harold should enter.
-He soups up Harold's riding cart, adding a real engine to it which he removed from a school tractor.
-After they test it and balance out the defects, it's all ready for the race.
-The coach tries to tell Cromer that Harold can't enter due to safety regulations as his cart does not pass, but Cromer retaliates by threatening to tell the principal about some "funny things" Cromer found on the coach's browsing history in his office.
-Even though he's just making that up, the coach falls for it and backs off, allowing Harold in.

-The bullies have entered the race and see that Harold is competing.
-They decide to sabotage his cart so he will crash; they secretly loosen the lug nuts on one wheel.
-During the race, the wheel pops off and the lug nuts all scatter; Harold and Cromer are shocked and think there's nothing they can do, but Shelley steps in and simply tells them to remove a single lug nut from the other three wheels and put them on the fallen wheel.
-Cromer does this, and Harold enters the race, still maintaining his balance.
-Brad, close to winning the race, sees Harold back in action and puts a dent in Harold's cart in order to slow him down.
-Rhonda, seeing this, comes up from behind and bashes the rear of Brad's cart, causing him to crash into the haystacks at the edge of the track.
-Brad is out of the picture, and Harold has pulled ahead of most of the contestants except for Brad's friends.
-A lady from the crowd, who happens to be a stripper at the bar Harold went to, shows her breasts to the bullies in order to distract them, enabling Harold to win the race, and, ultimately, the respect of the school.
+There is a go-kart race coming up, and Cromer decides that Harold should enter.
+The bullies have also entered.
+Brad, close to winning, puts a dent in Harold's cart to slow him.
+Rhonda, seeing this, bashes Brad's cart, causing him to crash.
+Harold pulls ahead of most of the contestants except for Brad's friends.
+A lady from the crowd, who happens to be a stripper at the bar Harold went to, shows her breasts to the bullies in order to distract them, enabling Harold to win the race and the respect of the school.
 Harold receives a trophy, the coach congratulates him, and one of Brad's friends apologizes to him.